dojo/docs/dojox/data/XmlStore.rst

 Query Syntax
 ============

 The fetch method query syntax for XmlStore is simple and straightforward.
-It allows for a list of attributes to match against in an AND fashion, just like `dojo.data.ItemFileReadStore <dojo/data/ItemFileReadStore>`_.
+It allows for a list of attributes to match against in an AND fashion, just like :ref:`dojo.data.ItemFileReadStore <dojo/data/ItemFileReadStore>`.
 For example, the following query object will locate all items that have attributes of those names that match both of those values:

 .. code-block :: javascript
  :linenos: